Ashif-Faisal/Corporate_Ticketing_System_CTS_Django-project/README.md

 # CTS - Corporate Ticketing System

-I want to make this project for the purpose of making a Corporate Ticketing Management system easier.
+This project for the purpose of making a Corporate Ticketing Management system easier.
 We know that managing a Corporate ticketing in old tradition is very time consuming and has some risk of data loss .To make the overall system efficient we want to make this management system.
 Here I want to serve